osick/collision/README.md

    testing determines the quality of the trained model.
 Output is a dictionary with the summary of correct and false detections per category (in, out, collision).
 The only prerequisite for this option is that the model has been trained before (e.g by using the --training option).
    The commands can also be combined, e.g `$ collision.py --shuffle --trainig --testing --predict`

-5. The model can now be used to make prediction (remember the image shoudl have resolutio  540 x 540     x 3) `$ collision.py --predict '/path/to/the/image' `
+5. The model can now be used to make prediction (remember the image should have resolution  540 x 540 x 3) `$ collision.py --predict '/path/to/the/image' `

 The whole commands are given by the following: